 THE MOST POPULOUS CONSTITUENCY IS MANDERA SOUTH WITH POPULATION OF 247,619 BUT HAS ONLY 10,600 REGISTERED VOTERS, THE SECOND LOWEST IN THE COUNTRY.
 THE LEAST POPULOUS IS LAMU EAST WITH POPULATION OF 18,841 BUT ITS REGISTERED VOTERS, (12,932), EXCEED THAT OF MANDERA SOUTH.
 THE CONSTITUENCY WITH MOST REGISTERED VOTERS IS STAREHE WITH 138,630 VOTERS (179 %).
 THE CONSTITUENCY WITH THE LEAST REGISTERED VOTERS IS TURKANA EAST WITH 9,375 VOTERS (22 %).
 KENYA HAS 47 COUNTIES, 290 NEW CONSTITUENCIES, AND 1,450 COUNTY ASSEMBLY WARDS.
 AT TIME OF THE 2009 CENSUS, THERE WERE 8 PROVINCES, 158 DISTRICTS, 635 DIVISIONS, 2,774 LOCATIONS, [...]

-OVERVIEW OF THE KENYA ELECTION DATABASE VER 1.0
+OVERVIEW OF THE KENYA ELECTION DATABASE VERSION 2.0

-The Kenya Election Database Version 1.0 is the first and so far only Election Data Analysis and Strategic Election Planning software on Kenya General Elections.
-The Database is a collection of well researched and detailed analysis of all parliamentary elections since 1969, presidential elections since 1992 and by-elections since 1993.
-It also has full results of the 2013 General Elections in respect of Presidential, Parliamentary, Senatorial, Gubernatorial and Women Representative.
-The Database has full results of 3,350 constituency and county elections covering 21,958 candidate results and is the only single source of full election results available in the market.
+The Kenya Election Database Version 2.0 is the latest version of the only Election Data Analysis and Strategic Election Planning software on Kenya General Elections.
+The Database is a collection of well researched and detailed analysis of all parliamentary elections since 1969, presidential elections since 1992, by-elections since 1993 and results of both 2005 and 2010 Referendums.
+It also has full results of the 2013 General Elections in respect of Presidential, Parliamentary, Senatorial, Gubernatorial and Women Representative elections.
+It is updated with results of all national by-elections since the 2013 General Elections.
+The Database has full results of 4,300 constituency and county elections covering 22,000 candidate results and is the only single source of full General Election results available in the market.

 The Database has details of registered voters from 1969 to December, 2012 and analysis of population vis-à-vis registered voters.

-The Database has details of all candidates who have ever stood in any General Elections since 1969, including gender and status, i.e. incumbent, former winner, previous candidate or newcomer.
+The Database has details of all candidates who have ever stood in any General Election since 1969, including gender and status, i.e. incumbent, former winner, previous candidate or newcomer.